schwabe/openvpn/doc/man-sections/script-options.rst

   returns a non-zero error status, it will cause the client to be disconnected.

+  If a ``--client-connect`` wants to defer the generating of the configuration then the script should use the :code:`client_connect_deferred_file` and :code:`client_connect_config_file` environment variables.
+And write status accordingly into these files.
+See the `Environmental Variables`_ section for more details.

 --client-disconnect cmd
   Like ``--client-connect`` but called on client instance shutdown.
 Will not be called unless the ``--client-connect`` script and plugins (if